-Membership Development (ad hoc): The Membership Development Committee is charged to identify and help implement ways in which IEEE-USA can assist MGA and its efforts to support U.S. membership growth and retention.
+Membership: The Membership Committee is charged to identify and help implement ways in which IEEE-USA can assist MGA and its efforts to support U.S. membership growth and retention.
+IEEE-USA will partner with MGA in 2014 in offering incentives for U.S. membership referrals.

-Chair: Erin Hogbin

-Staff Contact: Chris Brantley, c.brantley@ieee.org
+Budget: \$20K.
+Chair: James Howard Staff Contact: Scott Grayson, s.grayson@ieee.org